eusebiuuu/oop-project/workflow.md

 6. Testing
     - add unit tests
 7. Commit the changes & add tags & push the branch to GitHub
-8. Create PR & demand code review
+8. Create PR & demand code review & check the indications
    - observations about the given tasks
    - mention the solved exercises
 9. Merge the branch to main